olatunji-weber/olatunji-weber/README.md

 - 👋 Hi, I’m Olatunji Olayinka
-- 💻 I'm training as a Google Cloud Engineer
+- 💻 Google Cloud Engineer in Training
 - 👀 I’m interested in using Python code to solve real world problems
-- 🌱 I’m currently learning how to use the Django Framework to create fantastic website and web apps.
-I am also learning how to consume APIs
+- 🌱 Currently learning to use the Django Framework to create fantastic website and web apps.
+Also learning how to consume APIs
 - 📫 How to reach me ...
 Email: olatunji.weber@gmail.com, Mobile: +2348062131456